-Tableau is a rapid fire business intelligence software that allows you take decisions at a very fast pace.
-Tableau is also a leading new generation Business Intelligence (BI) application which is also dubbed as “self-service” data discovery tool as it can be achieved with almost no support from IT staff.
+Tableau is a rapid-fire business intelligence software that allows you to make decisions at a very fast pace.
+Tableau is also a leading new generation Business Intelligence (BI) application which is also dubbed as a “self-service” data discovery tool as it can be achieved with almost no support from IT staff.
 This product shines as a graphical tool or a visualization tool, where you would have relied on various other tools and takes longer durations to represent the bar charts or the pie charts.
 Tableau is built to perform and it provides very quick visual analytics.
 Tableau comes in three variants, namely – Tableau Desktop, Tableau Server, and Tableau Digital.

 Though Tableau has a very strong command over the customer-base with their strong features provided within their Business Intelligence solutions, there are various other reasons because of which there is an equal market share for the following software.
 There has been a careful study that has been performed to identify the most relevant and important competitors that may give Tableau a good fight in the decision processes.

 Let us take a closer look at the options/alternatives that we have compiled in comparison with Tableau software as such, in this article.
 Let us get down to business:

 TIBCO’s Spotfire is a very powerful solution for self-service data visualization.
 Just as the way Tableau Desktop recommends having visualization templates for the available datasets, as it helps the lesser experienced ones to take advantage of the tool without even knowing anything on the first hand.
 Spotfire is made available in two choices, either a Desktop version or a Cloud-based solution.
 There is every possibility that businesses need to shell out cash to pay for the licenses of Spotfire Desktop applications for end-user, just as with any other Business Intelligence solutions available in the market.

 [Related Page: Comparing Tableau and Spotfire.]